31 October 2019

 Once you've done your research, you're ready to buy your insurance coverage and pay your premium.

-Once you do, be sure to request a Certificate of Insurance (COI) so you have proof of your coverage to show potential customers.
+Once you do, be sure to download your Certificate of Insurance (COI) so you have proof of your coverage to show potential customers.
 You can display your COI either in your physical place of business and/or your company website.

 I'm a freelance writer and editor with a passion for entrepreneurship, adventure, and my two rescue dogs.
 For more than two decades, I've created content for businesses of all sizes, from a small, daily newspaper to a Fortune 100 global giant.
 I landed my first writing gig at 21, and can't imagine doing anything else.